Czech parties closing on deal to hold early election

-PRAGUE (Reuters) - Czech political parties neared agreement on Thursday on holding an early election to end a stand-off with the president that has crippled policymaking for nearly two months as the economy struggles to recover from recession.
+PRAGUE (Reuters) - Czech political parties neared agreement on Thursday on holding an early election to end a stand-off with the president that has crippled policymaking for nearly two months with the economy struggling to recover from recession.

-Opinion polls show the center-left Social Democrats, who have pledged to undo some of the collapsed center-right cabinet’s pension reform and tax utilities and banks to boost public coffers, are likely to win an early vote by a double-digit margin.
+Opinion polls show the center-left opposition Social Democrats are likely to win an early vote by a double-digit margin.

-Propelled by both conservative and left-wing sentiment in favor of an early election, the lower house is expected to vote on August 16 to dissolve itself, enabling a vote as soon as October.
+Propelled by both conservative and left-wing sentiment in favor of an early election, the lower house is expected to vote next week to dissolve itself, enabling a vote as soon as October.
 The next regular election would be in May next year.

 Markets have been largely undisturbed by the deadlock because Prague boasts the lowest borrowing costs among central European neighbours thanks to its fiscal rigour and low debt load - half the European Union average.

-But political gridlock has clouded the formation of the 2014 budget and Czechs want a viable government in place to tackle priorities such as growth after nearly two years of recession.
+But Czechs want a viable government in place to tackle priorities such as growth after nearly two years of recession.

 The main parliamentary parties have been locked in battle with President Milos Zeman since June, when he named his long-time ally, economist Jiri Rusnok, against their wishes to head a new cabinet after the previous center-right government collapsed under the weight of a spying and bribery scandal.